aditilonhari/Flickster/README.md

 The following **optional** features are implemented:

-* [ ] User can **pull-to-refresh** popular stream to get the latest movies.
+* User can **pull-to-refresh** popular stream to get the latest movies.
-* [ ] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
+* Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [ ] Improved the user interface through styling and coloring.
+* Improved the user interface through styling and coloring.

 The following **bonus** features are implemented:

-* [ ] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
 * [ ] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
 Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
-* [ ] Allow video trailers to be played in full-screen using the YouTubePlayerView.
+* Allow video trailers to be played in full-screen using the YouTubePlayerView.
-    * [ ] Overlay a play icon for videos that can be played.
+    * Overlay a play icon for videos that can be played.
-    * [ ] More popular movies should start a separate activity that plays the video immediately.
+    * More popular movies should start a separate activity that plays the video immediately.
-    * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
+    * Less popular videos rely on the detail page should show ratings and a YouTube preview.
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
-* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
+* Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
 * [ ] Replaced android-async-http network client with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) or [Volley](http://guides.codepath.com/android/Networking-with-the-Volley-Library) networking libraries.

-The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough